 That’s it!
 Your Facebook pixel is installed.
 You do NOT need to install any event codes, unless you have hundreds of products for sale on your site.

 To test it, install the free Chrome Pixel Helper extension and then visit your site.

 (From now on, you’ll be able to see whether this pixel has been installed on any site.
 Makes me feel like MacGyver!)

 Now that the pixel is in place, you want to make sure it can report info about people taking actions on your Facebook ads.
 The new way (as of late 2015) is with custom conversions).

 Custom conversions are RIDICULOUSLY easy to set up:

 1. Go back to the Ads Manager and click on the menu at the top left.
 Hover over All Tools and then select Custom Conversions.

 2. Click on the blue Create Custom Conversion button.

-3. Insert the url of whatever page on your site marks the conversion.
+3. Insert the url of the page on your site that “marks the conversion.”
 Usually that means a “thank you” page that people see after signing up for your free content or buying your product.
-Then click Next.